terriko/sparklesecurity/Mission0.md

 ```
 which wget
 ```
-If you see a path like '/usr/local/bin/python', then wget is installed on your system and you can skip step 2.
+If you see a path like '/usr/local/bin/python', then wget is installed on your system and you can skip the next step.

 2. If you see nothing when you type 'which wget' then copy and paste the following into a terminal:
 ```
 brew install wget